raiden-network/paywall-legacy/server/README.md

     # now we also add dynamic pricing based on the request param!
     paywall.amount += 0.000001 * computations

-    # NOTE: since there is no strict association between a specific request
-    # (within a certain user session), the amount should always be deterministic
-    # for a specific combination of endpoint/request parameters!
-    # Otherwise the user will make a request, pay the required amount,
-    # When upon repeating the exact same request, only with an added X-Raiden-Payment-Id
-    # the amount increases, the resource will not be unlocked!

     # We want to be able to have control over when the paywall is checked.
     if not paywall.check_payment():
-        # return paywall.preview(None)
         return paywall.preview(f'If you pay, this would compute {computations} rounds of computations!')
     # Because then we could price heavy computation, before
     # actually having to do the compuation